emmett19/lessonsmith/README.md

 # LessonSmith

-LessonSmith is a tool for ESL teachers to quickly find effective classroom games based on the language they want to teach.
+LessonSmith is a full-stack ESL classroom game recommendation app that helps teachers quickly find activities that match the language they want to teach.

-Instead of searching manually or relying on memory, teachers can enter a target sentence or structure (e.g. "Can he swim?") and get game recommendations tailored to that language and desired energy level.
+Instead of searching through notes or relying on memory, teachers can enter a target sentence or structure — for example, `"Can he swim?"` — and receive classroom game recommendations tailored to that language, class context, and desired energy level.

 ---